topcoder-platform/u-bahn-api/README.md

 For `ES.DOCUMENTS` configuration, you will find multiple other configurations below it.
 Each has default values that you can override using the environment variables

+Configuration for testing is at `config/test.js`, only add such new configurations different from `config/default.js`
+- WAIT_TIME: wait time used in test, default is 0 or 0 second (5000 stands for 5 seconds)
+- AUTH_V2_URL: The auth v2 url
+- AUTH_V2_CLIENT_ID: The auth v2 client id
+- AUTH_V3_URL: The auth v3 url
+- ADMIN_CREDENTIALS_USERNAME: The user's username with admin role
+- ADMIN_CREDENTIALS_PASSWORD: The user's password with admin role
+- USER_CREDENTIALS_USERNAME: The user's username with user role
+- USER_CREDENTIALS_PASSWORD: The user's password with user role
+- MANAGER_CREDENTIALS_USERNAME: The user's username with manager role
+- MANAGER_CREDENTIALS_PASSWORD: The user's password with manager role
+- COPILOT_CREDENTIALS_USERNAME: The user's username with copilot role
+- COPILOT_CREDENTIALS_PASSWORD: The user's password with copilot role
+- USER_ID_BY_ADMIN: the user id which is created by admin
+- USER_ID_BY_TESTER: the user id which is created by a normal user
+- PROVIDER_ID_BY_ADMIN: the service provider id which is created by admin
+- PROVIDER_ID_BY_TESTER: the service provider id which is created by a normal user
+- SKILL_ID_BY_ADMIN: the skill id which is created by admin
+- SKILL_ID_BY_TESTER: the skill id which is created by a normal user
+- ROLE_ID_BY_ADMIN: the role id which is created by organization
+- ROLE_ID_BY_TESTER: the role id which is created by a normal user
+- ORGANIZATION_ID_BY_ADMIN: the organization id which is created by admin
+- ORGANIZATION_ID_BY_TESTER: the organization id which is created by a normal user
+- ACHIEVEMENTS_PROVIDER_ID_BY_ADMIN: the achievement provider id which is created by admin
+- ACHIEVEMENTS_PROVIDER_ID_BY_TESTER: the achievement provider id which is created by a normal user
+- ATTRIBUTE_GROUP_ID_BY_ADMIN: the attribute group id which is created by admin
+- ATTRIBUTE_GROUP_ID_BY_TESTER: the attribute group id which is created by a normal user
+- ATTRIBUTE_ID_BY_ADMIN: the attribute id which is created by admin
+- ATTRIBUTE_ID_BY_TESTER: the attribute id which is created by a normal user
+- ACHIEVEMENT_ID_BY_ADMIN: the achievement id which is created by admin
+- ACHIEVEMENT_ID_BY_TESTER: the achievement id which is created by a normal user
+- AUTOMATED_TESTING_REPORTERS_FORMAT: The format of output for Newman Automation Testing Report.
 ## Local deployment

 Setup your Elasticsearch instance and ensure that it is up and running.